Aisha Bowe: Career

-Bowe worked in the Ames Research Center, in the Flight Trajectory Dynamics and Controls Branch of the Aviation Systems Division.
-She joined the AST Flight and Fluid Mechanics group in 2009, assisting in the development of algorithms in support of Air Traffic Management.
-In 2012 she received the National Society of Black Engineers award for Outstanding Technical Contribution for her paper "Evaluation of a Fuel Efficient Aircraft Maneuver for Conflict Resolution".
-As a Bahamian-American, Bowe wants "to see more Bahamians in the science and technology field."
+Bowe worked at the Ames Research Center in the Flight Trajectory Dynamics and Controls Branch of the Aviation Systems Division.
+She later joined the AST Flight and Fluid Mechanics group in 2009, contributing to the development of algorithms supporting air traffic management.
+In 2012, she received the National Society of Black Engineers award for Outstanding Technical Contribution for her paper "Evaluation of a Fuel Efficient Aircraft Maneuver for Conflict Resolution".

-While at NASA, she served as liaison to the Mathematics, Engineering, Science Achievement (MESA) Program.
-In this role, she mentored students, held interview workshops and led NASA site tours.
+While at NASA, Bowe served as liaison to the Mathematics, Engineering, Science Achievement (MESA) Program, mentoring students, leading workshops, and conducting NASA site tours.